isurunvn/isurunvn/readme.md

 - 💼 Currently working as a **Trainee DevOps Engineer** at **INTTEQ Pvt Ltd**
 - ☁️ Exploring **AWS, Azure, Docker, Kubernetes, Terraform** and **CI/CD pipelines**
 - 💻 Experienced in **backend development** using **Node.js, Spring Boot** and **MongoDB**
-- 📚 Always eager to learn, experiment, and contribute to open-source DevOps & cloud projects
+- 📚 Always eager to learn, experiment and contribute to open-source DevOps & cloud projects

 ---